burnsmod/burnsmod.github.com/_posts/2012-05-28-Top-Free-Services-For-Startups-To-Use-And-Abuse.md

 Heroku offers a [single web process for free](http://www.heroku.com/pricing#1-0).
 Deploying with this option would make scaling simple as traffic increases as you can dynamically add web processes to your account.

 For product or blog websites not needing a live backend, I suggest [Github Pages](http://pages.github.com).
 I'm using it for my [entire BurnsMod website](https://www.github.com/burnsmod).
 The site is written in a combination of HTML and [Markdown](http://daringfireball.net/projects/markdown/) which is then rendered to a set of static HTML pages.
+Not having a back-end generally shortens page load time.

 ## Email